rackerlabs/technical-blog/_posts/2013-06-27-php-opencloud-1-5-8.markdown

 ---
 layout: post
-title: "php-opencloud Now Supports Cloud Monitoring &amp; OpenStack Heat"
+title: 'php-opencloud Now Supports Cloud Monitoring &amp; OpenStack Heat'
-date: 2013-06-28 08:00
+date: '2013-06-28 08:00'
 comments: true
 author: Hart Hoover
 published: true
 titlecase: false
 categories:
   - SDK
-- php-opencloud
 ---
 Version 1.5.8 of [php-opencloud][1] is now available.
 In this release the PHP SDK now supports [OpenStack Heat][2] as well as [Rackspace Cloud Monitoring][3].
 You can read the [release notes][4] for information related on what has changed.
 In this post, we will take a look at how to set up a Cloud Monitoring alarm using php-opencloud.<!-- more --> More documentation on configuring Cloud Monitoring is available in the php-opencloud [docs][5].